Training

 When should I take my kitten to the vet?

-It’s never a bad idea to explain to your vet what is going on and get their opinion on what you should do to help your cat.
-In addition, they will be able to tell you if the reason that your kitten is urinating outside of their litter box is connected to a medical cause.
+It’s never a bad idea to explain to your vet what's going on and get their opinion on what you should do to help your cat.
+They'll be able to tell you if the reason that your kitten is urinating outside of their litter box is connected to a medical cause.
+Once they rule that out, they might suggest what you could do to improve this behavior.

-When your new kitten is not using their litter box, it is certainly frustrating.
-However, there are plenty of steps that you can take to set your kitten on the right path.
-If you have questions about your cat’s elimination habits, you could certainly ask a Pawp vet.
+When your new kitten is not using the litter box, there are plenty of steps that you can take to set your feline on the right path.
+If you have questions about your cat’s elimination habits, ask the Pros at Pawp.
+We're available wherever and whenever through telehealth visits to answer questions about your pet.